Giniks/sorting_algorithms/README.md

 Insertion Sort Alogrithm for Doubly linked List.

-In this sort, the alogrithm
+In this sort, the alogrithm considers each element in the unsorted part of the list, one at a time.
+For each element, it compares it to the element that come before it in the sorted part of the list.
+If the current element is smaller than the previous element, it stays in place.

+Otherwise, it is swapped with the previous element